kyokan/nomad-desktop/README.md

 ## nomad-ui

-**Nomad** is a peer-to-peer, ownerless social network built on top of [Handshake](https://github.com/handshake-org) and [DDRP](https://github.com/ddrp-org/ddrp).
-It allows you to view and interact with content from owners of Handshake TLDs or Subdomains.
+**Nomad** is a peer-to-peer, ownerless social network built on top of [Handshake](https://github.com/handshake-org) and [Footnote](https://github.com/kyokan/footnote).
+It allows you to view and interact with content from owners of Handshake names.

 ## Getting Started